 Digital Twin of Sheila Scott

 The University has created a digital twin pilot of the Sheila Scott building on our St Johns campus with the goal to contribute to the decarbonisation program.
-A digital twin is a live model of a building and allows the users to view all live data of the environment, such as temperature, humidity, Co2 levels and occupancy.
+A digital twin is a live model of a building and allows the users to view all live data of the environment, such as temperature, humidity, CO2 levels and occupancy.
 The data is collected via various sensors and metering systems.
 In addition to these sensors, electricity and gas usage is monitored through metering.
-The data collected by the sensors feeds to the digital twin will allow the University to suggest proper changes to the equipment or settings to improve building efficiency and save carbon.
+The data collected by the sensors feeds to the digital twin will allow the University to suggest proper changes to the equipment or settings to improve building efficiency and save carbon and keep it comfortable for building users.

-The University currently had a team of student researchers investigating “Integrating Stakeholder Needs with Digital Twin Data”.
-This vital research goal was to analyse stakeholder feedback and observational data alongside the digital twin.
-This human element is a vital part of a digital project.
-They identified the stakeholders that engaged in building operations and retrieved information that is known to the building operation.
-With the data gathered they created a case that will help us identify the in-depth human factors in the building.
-You can watch a video of their research here.
+The University, working alongside student researchers, undertakes studies to investigate “Integrating Stakeholder Needs with Digital Twin Data” and “Can a Digital Twin identify energy inefficiencies?”.
+The video below discusses stakeholder feedback and observational data alongside the digital twin.
+This human element is a vital part of a digital project as stakeholders that are engaged will help us identify the in-depth human factors in the building.

 DEC ratings